docker-archive/docker-ce/components/cli/docs/deprecated.md

 Removed    | [`--api-enable-cors` flag on `dockerd`](#--api-enable-cors-flag-on-dockerd)                                                        | v1.6       | v17.09
 Removed    | [`--run` flag on `docker commit`](#--run-flag-on-docker-commit)                                                                    | v0.10      | v1.13
 Removed    | [Three arguments form in `docker import`](#three-arguments-form-in-docker-import)                                                  | v0.6.7     | v1.12

+### Support for encrypted TLS private keys

+**Deprecated in Release: v20.10**

+Use of encrypted TLS private keys has been deprecated, and will be removed in a future release.
+Golang has deprecated support for legacy PEM encryption (as specified in [RFC 1423](https://datatracker.ietf.org/doc/html/rfc1423)), as it is insecure by design (see [https://go-review.googlesource.com/c/go/+/264159](https://go-review.googlesource.com/c/go/+/264159)).

 ### Kubernetes stack and context support